-Stock futures trade lower on surge in coronavirus cases
+Stock futures trade lower ahead of economic reports

 Despite shedding its gains for June, the S&P 500 still is on pace for its best quarter since the fourth quarter of 1998.

-In energy trading, benchmark U.S. crude oil fell 42 cents to $37.59 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude is little changed at $38.03 per barrel in electronic trading on the New York Mercantile Exchange.
 It slid 5.8 percent to settle at $38.01 a barrel on Wednesday.

 CLICK HERE TO READ MORE ON FOX BUSINESS